-With the exception of the S805MUx models, each camera comes with a user-removable IR filter; for complete details on the transmission please see the Specs tab.
-If the filter is removed, it can be replaced with a user-supplied Ø1 (Ø25 mm) filter or another optic up to 4 mm thick; please see the camera manual, found under the red Docs icons () below, for details.
-Our S805MU1 and S805MU2 cameras are identical to the 8051M-USB camera, except that the sensor face plate is removed and the IR filter is replaced with a wedged window.
-These models are ideal for applications that are sensitive to interference patterns caused by reflections from the sensor face plate.
+Each camera comes with a user-removable IR filter; for details on the transmission please see the Specs tab.
+If the filter is removed, it can be replaced with a user-supplied Ø1" (Ø25 mm) filter or another optic up to 4 mm thick; please see the camera manual (found under the red Docs icon below) for details.